Fernando-Laydner/bulk-image-processing/README.md

 Feel free to give ideas on how to improve and make the code better to understand and to use.
 A more user-end program is something I have in mind but I find myself with little time and too much testing is needed to refine images conversion, to a more broad use of the program.
 I have tried using as little as possible modules and there are no ghostscripts, even tho PIL might provide more formats I found it too much work for a more user-end approach and decided to keep it more simples.
 The only not native module that would require being installed is PIL.

+Updated to support bulk product cropping, resizing and fixed some issues with the enhancing function (now it should always turn transparent backgrounds into white backgrounds)